Benyamin (writer): Tharakans Grandhavari (2022)

 Tharakans Grandhavari (The Chronicles of Tharakan) is a unique experiment in narrative style as well as in production and publication.
 The plot revolves around the life of Mathu Tharakan and is narrated through 120 incidents.
 The book is published as 120 loose cards and the readers are given the choice to dictate the narrative.
 Each copy of the book is uniquely assembled such that each copy is a distinct permutation of the many possibilities in which the novel could be read.

 Christy (2023)

 Beyond novel writing, In 2023, he made his debut as a screenwriter by co-writing the script of the film Christy with novelist G. R. Indugopan and he also played a small character in the film.
 Also, the screenplay of this film is written by both of them has been published in book form by Manorama Books, which was launched during the audio launch of the film.

+Film Career

+Benyamin took his first step into cinema through the early discussions about adapting 2008 published novel, Aadujeevitham into a film.
+Many renowned filmmakers, including Lal Jose and Adoor Gopalakrishnan, approached him to make the adaptation, but he eventually joined hands with acclaimed director Blessy.

+Despite having a deep connection and love for literature and cinema, he did not write the screenplay for Aadujeevitham and instead completely entrusted that responsibility to director Blessy, whom he considered more accomplished in the language of cinema than himself.
+In 2018, the shooting of Aadujeevitham finally began, marking Benyamin’s true entry into the world of cinema.
+When the film released in 2024, it quickly achieved massive acceptance, just like the novel itself.

+Yet, despite being one of the main creative spirits behind Aadujeevitham, he remained more like a shadow during the writing phase.
+Before the release of Aadujeevitham, Benyamin—who generally kept a distance from screenplay writing—stepped into the field through the film Christy, co-writing the script with another writer, G. R. Indugopan, while also appearing in a small role.
+The film began production in September 2022, wrapped up in December, and released in 2023, but turned out to be a complete failure.

+Later in 2024, he next appears in cinema through a small cameo role in the film Abraham Ozler.